robert-laws/portfolio-project-rails-dog-daycare/README.md

 - [x] create sessions controller
 - [x] add new, create, and destroy methods
+- [x] add routes for users and sessions
-- [ ] add logic to authenticate users and add a session variable
+- [x] add logic to authenticate users and add a session variable
 - [ ] update application controller to include a current_user method
 - [ ] update navigation to inlcude sign in, sign up, and logout buttons